-Unvaccinated donors and all staff are required to wear a face mask or covering.
+All donors, staff, and visitors are required to wear a face mask or face covering.
 If donors do not have a face covering, we will provide disposable masks for them to use during their donation.
-Donors who have received the coronavirus vaccination are not required to wear a face mask or face covering.

 - How does NCBB determine if people are eligible to donate blood?